apache/apisix-dashboard/docs/en/latest/FAQ.md

 If the domain name of the address is configured as HTTPS, the embedded grafana will jump to the login page after logging in.
 You can refer to this solution:

-    It's best for grafana to configure the domain name in the same way.Otherwise, there will be problems with address resolution.
+It's best for Grafana to configure the domain name in the same way.
+Otherwise there will be problems with address resolution.